-Head (53.3°N, 9.9°W) (Yun et al., 2022; Schuldt et al., 2023).
-The residual plot in Fig. 10 also shows that seasonal cycle amplitude is not constant over the four years of record.
-The mid-September 2023 trough is underestimated by the model.
 Lastly, the seasonal cycle phasing can be described by the half drawdown day which is day 169 from the fitted model, well within the fairly scattered reported ensemble (Jacobs et al., 2021).

-An excerpt of some other gas column DMF obtained from the Harwell site is shown in Fig. 11.
-The plot also shows (upper panel), the column averaged amount of dry air ' $X{Luft}$ ', which ideally should be equal to one, and therefore can be used as data quality diagnostic as described earlier.
-The horizontal lines visualize the ±1% deviation from the ideal case.
+An excerpt of some other gas column VMR obtained from the Harwell site is shown in Fig. 11.
+The plot also shows (upper panel), the column averaged amount of dry air ${}^{\prime}X{luft}{}^{\prime}$, which ideally should be equal to one, and therefore can be used as data quality diagnostic.
+The horizontal lines visualize the $\pm 1\%$ deviation from the ideal case.
 The vast majority of the data are well within the required interval.

-For $X{CH4}$ , the annual trend is not constant: the annual rise over the years 2021 and 2023 is respectively 18.97 ±0.20 and 9.86 ±0.08 ppb/year, well within the global trends of 17.91 and 9.88 observed (Lan et al., 2024).
+For X{CH4} , the annual trend is not constant: the annual rise over the years 2021 and 2023 is respectively 18.97 ± 0.20 and 9.86 ± 0.08 ppb/year, well within the global trends of 17.91 and 9.88 observed (Lan et al., 2024).
 The year 2022 was not calculated because only 3 month of data are available for 2022.

 Within the dataset, some events are noticeable.
 In spring-summer 2023 plumes from the Canadian wildfires travelled over to Europe.
-For distinct days in May and June 2023, the CO total column at Harwell increased by over 20 ppb compared to background days, producing spikes in the $X{CO}$ timeseries in Fig. 11.
-These events were corroborated using the near real time visualization tool from the Remote Sensing Group from RAL space (Latter et al., 2024), showing data derived from MetOp B and C with a Infrared-Microwave-Sounding retrieval scheme (Pope et al., 2021).
+Four distinct days in May and June 2023, the CO total column at Harwell increased by over 20 ppb compared to background days, producing spikes in the X{CO} timeseries in Fig. 11.
+These events were corroborated using the near real time visualization tool from the Remote Sensing Group from RAL space (Latter et al., 2024), showing data derived from MetOp B and C with a Infrared-Microwave-Sounding retrieval scheme(Pope et al., 2021).
 Another similar event was observed again from the Canadian fires in August 2024.

 Figure 11.
-Harwell site column averaged DMF for the main molecules measured by the TCCON system.
+Harwell site column averaged dry mole fraction for the main molecules measured by the TCCON system.

-360 6 Conclusions
+6 Conclusions